gregwell/facebook/README.md

 - Usual operations performed from React components: data fetching, subscriptions, manually changing the DOM are called "**side effects" (effects)** because **they can affect other components and can't be done during rendering.**
 - One of the few React built-in Hooks is **useEffect.**
 - It adds the ability to perform side effects from a function component.
+- React will remember the function you passed and call it later after performing the DOM updates. (runs after each render). **But there is a way to change it, by passing a second argument that is the array of values that the effect depends on.**

+### What is Routing?

+Routing is the process of keeping the browser URL in sync with what’s being rendered on the page.
+React Router lets you handle routing declaratively.

 ### ReactRouter: